ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 See Current Price on Amazon

-- GaNPrime technology — compact for 150W output
+• GaN technology — compact for 140W output

 Pros

-- +Multi-device: charge XPS + two phones + USB-A accessory at once
+• +Multi-device: charge XPS + phone + tablet + USB-A accessory at once

 Cons

-- −Significant overkill for XPS 13 and XPS 15 owners
+• More wattage than XPS 13 and XPS 15 owners strictly need

 Best for: Dell XPS 17 users running sustained heavy workloads who need guaranteed full-speed charging under load.

-Who should skip: Dell XPS 13 and XPS 15 owners.
-Both models charge fully at 100W — paying the premium for 150W capacity delivers no measurable benefit for those configurations.
+Who should skip: Dell XPS 13 and XPS 15 owners on a tight budget.
+Both models charge fully at 100W or less — the UGREEN Nexode 100W covers them for less money if you don't need the extra headroom.

 The Dell XPS 17 is the most power-hungry model in the XPS line, drawing up to 130W under sustained CPU and GPU load.
 A 100W charger can leave you in a battery-neutral or slow-drain state during intense sessions.
-The Anker 747's 140W single-port output provides a 10W headroom above the XPS 17's peak draw, ensuring the battery charges even during demanding video editing or 3D rendering workflows — not just during lighter tasks.
+The Anker 140W 4-Port GaN charger's 140W single-port output provides a 10W headroom above the XPS 17's peak draw, ensuring the battery charges even during demanding video editing or 3D rendering workflows — not just during lighter tasks.
+(This is the same charger as our Best Overall pick, here recommended specifically for the XPS 17's higher draw.)

 See Current Price on Amazon